-Anthropology: Political economy, religion and the supernatural, science and technology, Caribbean, West and Central Africa
+Anthropology: Political economy; inequality; religion, ritual and spirituality; science and technology; Caribbean; West and Central Africa

-Jeff Mantz holds a BA in Anthropology and Social Thought and Political Economy from the University of Massachusetts, an MA in Anthropology from Binghamton University, and a PhD in Anthropology from the University of Chicago.
-Prior to coming to George Mason University, Mantz was a professor at the California State University, Stanislaus from 2003-07, and Vassar College from 2001-03.
+Jeff Mantz taught at George Mason University from 2008-2012; he remains an affiliate of the Department of Sociology and Anthropology and the Cultural Studies program.
+He previously taught at the California State University, Stanislaus from 2003-07, and Vassar College from 2001-03.
 He conducts research in the eastern Democratic Republic of the Congo and the Caribbean on the political, economic, and cultural changes underlying the digital age.

 Improvisational Economies: Coltan Production in the Eastern Congo."
 Social Anthropology 16 (2): 34-50.

 “Enchanting Panics and Obeah Anxieties: Concealing and Disclosing Eastern Caribbean Witchcraft” Anthropology and Humanism 32 (1): 18-29.

 “How a Huckster Becomes a Custodian of Moral Markets: Traditions of Flexibility in Exchange in Dominica .”
 Identities: Global Studies in Culture and Power 14 (1-2): 19-38

 (With James H. Smith) “Do Cellular Phones Dream of Civil War?: The Mystification of Production and the Consequences of Technology Fetishism in the Eastern Congo ” (In Inclusion and Exclusion in the Global Arena .
 (Ed.)
 Max Kirsch.
 New York : Routledge).

 MA, Binghamton University, Anthropology (1996)